About Us

 Honest Perennial Co. is the continuation of the work that began on the farm.

-While that chapter of our lives has closed, the ideas behind it continue — helping gardeners understand plants more clearly and build gardens that last.
+While the farm chapter of our lives has closed, the ideas behind it continue.
+We are committed to helping gardeners understand plants more clearly and build gardens that last.

 Today we grow and offer a carefully selected palette of perennials based on what we've observed in real gardens.